hypest/hypest.github.io/_posts/blog/2014-12-22-sdr-dongle-ordered.md

 So, here's the plan:

- * Use my RaspberryPi, its nice chips of which are only collecting dust and cosmic radiation at the moment
+ * Use my [RaspberryPi][rpi], its nice chips of which are only collecting dust and cosmic radiation at the moment
  * Get a 433MHz receiver
  * Manage to pick up the signals emitted by the 2 watt-meters
  * Collect the data into some database
  * Show some nice tables and charts of the data

-And that's how I got to today's breakthrough: I ordered the receiver!
+And that's how I got to today's breakthrough: [I ordered the receiver!][ebayorder]
 Woohoo!

 <figure>
   <img src="{{ site.url }}/assets/images/sdr-usb-dongle.jpg" alt="The RTL2832U based SDR receiver dongle"/>